 Treatment for the Chills

-If you have several symptoms, your best bet is to treat the overall illness.
+If you have several symptoms, your best bet is to treat the underlying illness.
 Don’t just try and fix individual symptoms.
 Get to the bottom of what’s wrong and go from there.
 Chills can go along with any number and combination of other symptoms and therefore can be caused by all sorts of illnesses.
 Common causes are strep throat, flu, colds, mononucleosis, urinary tract infections, pneumonia, and on and on.
 Some of these causes definitely should bring you to a doctor and you might also have to go if you’re having trouble figuring out what’s making you sick.

 Some cases should seek medical attention.
 If you’re looking after sick kids, bring them in if the fever isn’t dropping within a few hours after taking medicine.
 If an infant has a low-grade fever for more than a day, or has a dangerously high temperature—above 101 degrees Fahrenheit for babies under three months and 103 for older kids—get them to a doctor quickly.
 For adults: See a doctor if your fever is above 102 and hasn’t improved in three days, or you are experiencing abdominal pain, severe cough and/or difficulty breathing, confusion, neck stiffness, or lethargy.